SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

        <details>
        <summary>GuardDuty</summary>

+       In this section, you configure Amazon GuardDuty.
+If fields are missing, or you need to change them, do the following:
        * **4.1 GuardDuty service configuration**
           * **GuardDuty Regions**.
 The regions from which GuardDuty Data should be sent.
        * **4.2 GuardDuty Sumo log source configuration**